pfmahoney/Proform_tdf_v2_BLE/README.md

 The goal is to extend the useful life of otherwise functional hardware and restore compatibility with current training software.

+Specifically the goal is to replace the "ProForm TDF Pro 4.0 Bike 7" Display Touchscreen Console Assembly Ebpf01914" with a ~$45 "Waveshare ESP32-S3 7 LCD"

 ---

 ## Features